 What is a flipped classroom?
 By sixth grade, I often receive statements from parents regarding their inability to help their students with middle school math.
 Even though parents desperately want to help their own children, they lack the ability to help.
 Therefore, every year of my teaching I have volunteered my time tutoring my students after school, since so many struggle with the rigorous challenges of complex mathematical concepts.
 Last year, I additionally created online tutorials for both students and parents could access to help with practices.
 Then, I started researching flipped classrooms and observed their effectiveness.
 Instead of assigning homework containing traditional mathematical problems that many of my students receive limited to no support for at home, I created video tutorials supporting their learning, resulting in students taking notes before class and arriving to class with questions and clarifying concepts.
 The mathematical problem solving happens in class.

 In addition to carrying out regular classroom duties, I have served on the Leadership Team, the district’s Curriculum Council, and on the district’s Technology Committee.
 I carry out duties that include setting site plans and goals, review and recommend new curricula, and assist in writing and revising technology plans.
 Furthermore, I actively taught and customized lessons in several after school intervention academies, teaching language arts and mathematics to various grades of students in need of extra support.
-Along with training middle schoolers, I also teach instructional technology classes through the Krause Center of Innovation at Foothill College, training educators on technology integration, skill development, and incorporating innovative tools to promote savvy thinkers.
+Along with training middle schoolers, I also have taught instructional technology classes through the Krause Center of Innovation at Foothill College, training educators on technology integration, skill development, and incorporating innovative tools to promote savvy thinkers.